-Banbury Cakes are small puff pastries with a rum-flavoured mincemeat filling inside them.
+Banbury Cakes are small puff pastries with a rum-flavoured dried fruit filling inside them.
 The pastry is shaped into an oval patty folding the fruit filling completely inside, then three slashes are made in the top before cooking.

 They can be served warm or at room temperature.
-They are traditional for Whitsuntide (about 7 weeks after Easter.)
+They are traditional for Whitsuntide (which occurs about seven weeks after Easter.)

 They are very similar to Eccles Cakes.

 The cakes can be made, or bought.
 In England, Banbury Cakes can be ordered online or bought from various stores that stock them.
 The company famous for making them, “Brown’s Original Banbury Cakes”, has been making them for close to 400 years and has never released its exact recipe. ”My great aunts, the Misses C B and E B Brown, who carried on the business, kept things very closely guarded and would not have divulged any recipe to anyone but family.”
 Brown, Philip.
 Cake Battle.
 London: The Independent.
 Letter to the Editor.
 4 November 1998.

 The first written mention of Banbury cakes was in 1586.
 These original Banbury cakes, however, were probably actually more cake or scone-like than the ones we know today.
 Essentially, you made some dough, set some of the dough aside, mixed fruit up in the main dough, then rolled out the reserved dough and used that to cover pieces of the fruit-mixed dough, then baked it.

 Here is a recipe for Banbury cake from 1615.
 (Note how English used to use the word “paste” (like the French pâte) to mean “dough”.)
 Note that yeast is used as the leavener, instead of the chemical leavening agents which are used today.